MustafaKaganSimsek/HW2_SiparisUygulamasi/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

+You can see the maven command outputs in the maven commands.pdf file.
 ### Installation

 1. Clone the repo